riversdark/riversdark.github.io/content/about/_index.md

 math = false
 +++

-> I have known that thing the Greeks knew not -- uncertainty.
-(The lottery in Babylon, Jorge Luis Borges)
+> He conocido lo que ignoran los griegos: la incertidumbre.
+(La lotería en Babilonia, Jorge Luis Borges)

 The name of the blog, Lottery of Babylonian variations, is an (intended) variation of the title of a short story from Borges, _The lottery in Babylon_.
 As Borges and Deleuze often argued, life is all about repetition and variation.
 And the same is certainly true for probabilities.
 It's a story about chance, uncertainty, and a mechanism that started as a fool's play, but evolved, little by little, into a society, a religion, and ultimately the whole universe.
 It seemed to be quite well suited here.